UT-Austin-RPL/amago/index.markdown

 <h4>
 AMAGO handles meta-learning as a simple extension of zero-shot generalization, and we demonstrate its stability and flexibility on several common meta-RL benchmarks.
-AMAGO makes it easy to tune memory lengths to the adaptation difficulty of the problem for increased sample efficiency, but is efficient enough to train with context lengths of hundreds or thousands of timesteps. <br> <br>
+AMAGO makes it easy to tune memory lengths to the adaptation difficulty of the problem but is efficient enough to train with context lengths of hundreds or thousands of timesteps. <br> <br>
 </h4>

 <table border="0" cellspacing="10" cellpadding="0" align="center">